Andersson007/certification/README_template.md

 ## Contributing (Optional)

-> If your interested in community involvement and contributions to your collection, you might be interested in adding the following sections from the [Community-recommended README template](https://github.com/ansible-collections/collection_template):
+> If you're interested in community involvement and contributions to your collection, you might be interested in adding the following sections from the [Community-recommended README template](https://github.com/ansible-collections/collection_template):
   - [Communication](https://github.com/ansible-collections/collection_template#communication)
   - [Code of Conduct](https://github.com/ansible-collections/collection_template#code-of-conduct)
   - [Contributing to this collection](https://github.com/ansible-collections/collection_template#contributing-to-this-collection)